heremaps/xyz-documentation/docs/cli/basic-features.md

 If the lat/lon columns contain letters or other invalid characters, the features are tagged with `invalid`.

+If you specify `upload --noCoords`, the CLI will upload the CSV rows as features with no geometry.
+This is useful for working with data tables that you want to dynamically merge with geometries using Virtual Spaces.

 !!! tip "Use streaming for faster uploads"

         Using streaming via the `upload -s` option will significantly reduce the time required to upload CSV files of any size.
 Standard, non-streaming mode is useful for troubleshooting.

 !!! tip "Using properties as the feature ID"

     The CLI converts a CSV row into a GeoJSON feature before uploading it.
-If you want values in a CSV columns to be the GeoJSON feature ID, use `-i columnName.`
+If you want values in a CSV column to be the GeoJSON feature ID, use `-i columnName.` Note that you can choose more than one column to create the feature ID.

-###### Grouping multiple rows into a single feature ID
+###### Grouping multiple rows into a single unique feature ID

+You can use `--groupby` with `-i` to consolidate multiple rows "belonging to" a unique ID as nested objects within a single feature.
+Please read the [Group By tutorial](../tutorials/groupby) for more details.

 ##### Chunking